-The TUC has around 200 employees and an annual turnover of under £36m.
+The TUC has just under 200 employees and an annual turnover of under £36m.
 This is below the threshold for the Modern Slavery Act, but we are publishing because we are committed to doing what we can to end modern slavery.
-This statement is made for the financial year ending 31 December 2018.
+This statement is made for the financial year ending 31 December 2021.

 Our approach to mitigating the risk of modern slavery is to reduce the risk of any labour abuse and promote good labour practice.